Joaquimkoster/Joaquimkoster/README.md

 ---

 ## 🚀 About Me
-- 🎓 Currently studying Computer Science at the Bento Quirino Technical College.
+- 🎓 Currently studying Computer Science at the Bento Quirino Technical College
-- 💼 I am currently working at Texan Group.

 ## 📱 Contact me